shutiansong/nyc-taxi-data-platform/README.md

     └── quarantine/
         └── <batch_id>/

-This separation keeps raw source data independent from processed datasets.

 ### Raw

-Raw Parquet files represent the source data before data quality routing.
+The Raw layer contains the source Parquet data before Spark processing.

 ### Base

-Base contains records that pass the required processing rules.
+The Base layer contains records available for downstream analytical processing.

-Suspicious records may also be retained in Base while carrying a data quality signal.

 ### Quarantine

-Quarantine contains records that require additional investigation or should not enter the analytical dataset.
+The Quarantine layer retains records that require investigation or should not enter the analytical dataset directly.

 ## StarRocks

-StarRocks serves as the OLAP warehouse for analytical workloads.
+StarRocks exposes the processed Base datasets through external tables and serves as the analytical warehouse for dbt models.

-The analytical layer contains dbt-generated models such as:
+The analytical layer contains models such as:

     dim_vendor
     dim_rate_code